 The journal allows authors to deposit draft versions of their paper into a suitable preprint server, on condition that the author agrees to the below:

-The journal strongly recommends that all authors submitting a paper register an account with Open Researcher and Contributor Identifier (ORCID).
-Registration provides a unique and persistent digital identifier for the account that enables accurate attribution and improves the discoverability of published papers, ensuring that the correct author receives the correct credit for their work.
+ORCID registration provides a unique and persistent digital identifier for the account that enables accurate attribution and improves the discoverability of published papers, ensuring that the correct author receives the correct credit for their work.
 As the ORCID remains the same throughout the lifetime of the account, changes of name, affiliation, or research area do not impact the discoverability of an author's past work and aid correspondence with colleagues.
+In many cases, the ORCI is linked to the author's institution, and informs the institution of publication.

 All listed authors must qualify as such, as defined in our Authorship Guidelines, which have been developed from the ICMJE definitions.
 All authors must have given permission to be listed on the submitted paper.